Skip to main content

 What is a color palette?

-Designers use color palettes to design websites and marketing materials that help maintain brand consistency across mediums and make interacting with your brand enjoyable for customers.
-There are many different types of color palettes to consider when designing your brand.
+Designers use color palettes when designing logos, websites, and other marketing creatives and materials that help maintain brand consistency across mediums and make interacting with your brand enjoyable for customers.
+There are many different types of color palettes to take inspiration from when designing your brand.
 The different types of palettes include:

 • Monochromatic palettes use different shades of just 1 color.